devAdam117/fm/README.md

   - typeOf: number
   - write total amount of money that is ready to invest (model will take them in to account if he tends to buy some stocks)
   - example: 500
- - ### monthsToLearn
+ - ### monthsToCalculate
   - typeOf: integer
-  - write number of historical month of stocks for which should model learn, make critical lines and all other stuff till the end of evaluation.
-(Different monthsToLearn can lead to different result of recommendation)
+  - write the number for how many months to past we will collect data of stock value (Different monthsToCalculate can lead to different result of recommendation)
   - example: 6
+- ### aoLearningDays
+  - typeOf: integer
+  - write number of days for which should model learn and apply best possible solution when it comes to optimizing profit.
+  - model will separate last 20 days from 6 month where on these 20 days will be tested what your profit is and choose the best possible way
+  - example: 20